How To Make Resin Jewelry

 Select an appropriate mold to house your inclusions.
 Silicone molds are often favored for their flexibility, making it easier to release your jewelry pieces when the resin has cured.
 Depending on the design, you may require different mold shapes and sizes.

 Plan your design by deciding how you want to arrange and layer your inclusions within the mold.
-Take care when positioning the objects, as once the resin is poured, adjustments are not possible.
+Take care when positioning the objects, as once the resin is poured, it’s hard to adjust them.
+If you have to, you can use your silicone mixing stick.

 Following the manufacturer’s instructions, mix and pour the resin over your inclusions within the mold.

-Pour it slowly to avoid trapping air bubbles, and use a toothpick or a small tool to arrange the inclusions within the resin, ensuring they are evenly distributed.
+Pour it slowly to avoid trapping air bubbles, and use a toothpick or a small tool to arrange the inclusions within the resin so they are evenly distributed.

 Allow the resin to cure for the recommended time.
 During this period, the resin hardens and becomes transparent, beautifully showcasing your embedded objects.

 Gently demold your piece once the resin has fully cured.
 Be patient and careful to prevent any damage to the resin or the inclusions.
-After demolding, you may need to sand and polish the edges and surfaces to achieve a professional finish.
+After demolding, you may need to sand and polish the edges and surfaces.

 Embedding objects in resin not only adds an artistic dimension to your jewelry but also enables you to preserve cherished memories and keepsakes.